What is worker misclassification?

 Incorrectly classifying a worker as an independent contractor causes harm to the worker by withholding rights that belong to legitimate employees.

-There are many Myths about Worker Misclassification and the U.S. Department of Labor provides additional resources to help Identify the Differences Between an Employee and a Contractor.
+The U.S. Department of Labor provides information about the Misclassification of Employees as Independent Contractors, and additional resources to help Identify the Differences Between an Employee and a Contractor.

 Whether you are a worker or an employer, we have more information below that can help you understand your rights and responsibilities.